Zuba-House/zuba-web2.0/README.md

 - Reach out to the project owner and maintainers in the repository for access to production credentials and Atlas configuration.

 ---

-If you want, I can:
-- Start a Docker Mongo container and run the `server` here to confirm everything connects (I can run the commands for you), or
-- Walk through whitelisting your IP in Atlas step-by-step.

-If you'd like the README tweaked (more detail on a specific folder/file), tell me what to expand and I'll update it.